goblincore/articulatetest/README.md

 ## Methodology

 I was short on time this week - I had alot of work to do for my job and I didn't get to work on this until a few hours ago.
-So instead of trying to be too creative, I made it my goal to replicate the example as much as possible and using the pre-existing css classes when possible.
+So instead of trying to be too creative, I made it my goal to replicate the example as much as possible by using the pre-existing css classes when possible.

 ## Project Structure